ibm-cloud-docs/power-iaas/backup-strategies.md

     For more information, see [Ordering IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-ordering-transit-gateway&interface=ui) and [Using virtual private endpoints for VPC to privately connect to IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-vpe-connection&interface=cli).

 6. Click **Launch Compass UI** that will redirect you to the Cobalt Iron Compass page where you need to complete the setup.
-For more information, see [Cobalt Iron documentation](https://help.cobaltiron.com/wp-login.php){: external} (login required).
+For more information, see [Cobalt Iron documentation](https://help.cobaltiron.com/getting-started-with-powervs-and-compass-commander/){: external}.

 ### Pricing
 {: #baas-pricing}